stear-alec/M2_Public_Health_data_science/README.md

-# ProgPython
+# M2 Public Health Data Science
-This repository contains personnel machine learning projects.
-These projects are a way of testing the implementation of methods learnt in the following resources.
+This repository contains personnel work relating to my second year of masters et ISPED / University of Bordeaux .

-### 📚Books:
+### Prerequisite work:
-- Deep Learning Illustrated by Jon Krohn, Grant Beyleveld (summer 2023)
+- Study of R for Data Science by Garrett Grolemund and Hadley Wickham (summer 2023)